mkfzdmr/Synergistic-Effect-Prediction-AMP-and-Antimicrobial-Agents/README.md

 ```

 ## Contact
-If you need any help, feel free to start an issue (preferred because other people can benefit) or send me an email: [makif.ozdemir@ikcu.edu.tr](mailto:makif.ozdemir@ikcu.edu.tr)
+If you need any help, feel free to start an issue (preferred because others can benefit) or send me an email: [makif.ozdemir@ikcu.edu.tr](mailto:makif.ozdemir@ikcu.edu.tr)